rtlabs-com/p-net/doc/compliancetest.rst

 Create a project
 ----------------
-Use the menu File > New > "Device Test Project".
+Use the menu File > New > “Device Test Project”.
 Follow the wizard.
 Enter the MAC address of the IO-Device.
+If you use the Profinet switch (device "B") you can press the button "Get MAC Address", as the ART-tester queries the network for the alias ``port-003.b``.

-On the "Profinet settings" page, select the GSDML file for the IO-Device.
+On the “Profinet settings” page, select the GSDML file for the IO-Device.

 Populate modules/submodules in slots/subslots by
 marking a module in the left column, and then click the -> arrow.
 To insert a